evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

 As it turns out, when I was using the live site I was always starting from the root of the site.
 I never tried to go directly to `/projects` or any other page.
 That's when I hit a snag.

 I definitely wasn't shocked when I discovered this.
-It makes sense.
-GitHub doesn't know about the Vue app's routes.
-All it know is there is an `index.html` file in the repo that it can route to.
+It makes total sense, since GitHub doesn't know about the Vue app's routes.
+All it knows is there is an `index.html` file in the repo that it can route to.

+I attempted two different solutions to this problem.
+Depending on your requirements, one may be more appropriate than the other.

+#### Attempt 1: Hacking the 404 page.

-Once again, I set of into the depths of the internet in search of a solution.
-The one I settled on was from [this](http://www.backalleycoder.com/2016/05/13/sghpa-the-single-page-app-hack-for-github-pages/) page.
-I'll admit it's quite a janky solution to the problem, but it was also simple to implement, and until GitHub comes up with a better solution, this is it.
+I found another person online that was trying to solve the same problem as me.
+You can see his blog post [here](http://www.backalleycoder.com/2016/05/13/sghpa-the-single-page-app-hack-for-github-pages/).
+I'll admit it's quite a janky solution to the problem but it was also simple to implement.
+Until GitHub comes up with a better solution, this is a pretty decent workaround.

 This solution is based on the fact that you can use a custom 404 page on GH Pages.
 All you have to do is add a `404.html` page to your repo.
 Following the link above, I created `404.html` with the following lines in `<head>`: